Development Phase

 What is Life Cycle Cost?

-The life cycle cost (LCC) of any piece of equipment is the total “lifetime” cost to purchase, install, operate, maintain, and dispose of that equipment.
-Determining
+The life cycle cost (LCC) of any equipment represents the total “lifetime” cost of ownership.
+Specifically, this includes the expenses required to purchase, install, operate, maintain, and dispose of that asset.
+To determine the LCC, analysts follow a rigorous methodology to identify and quantify every component of the equation.

-When used as a comparison tool between possible design or overhaul alternatives, the LCC process will show the most cost-effective solution within the limits of the
+When engineers use LCC as a comparison tool, it helps them evaluate design or overhaul alternatives effectively.
+Consequently, the process highlights the most cost-effective solution within the limits of the available data.
+By looking beyond the initial price tag, decision-makers can avoid long-term financial burdens.

 Leave your thought here